-These areas are portions of the county that are likely to experience infill development in the coming years.
+These areas are portions of the city that are likely to experience infill development in the coming years.
 Within municipalities, infill development should be concentrated in the existing downtowns.
 This development will be in the form of new businesses and additional retail development.
 Prominent intersections also provide prime areas in which vacant lots could be developed into new businesses.
-Infill development in established neighborhoods is also very likely.
-Building homes on vacant lots within existing neighborhoods will increase the density of the area, saving the cities the cost of expanding and maintaining infrastructure often associated with new neighborhood developments.
+Infill development in established neighborhoods is also appropriate.
+Building homes on vacant lots within existing neighborhoods will increase the density of the area, saving the cities the cost of expanding and maintaining infrastructure often associated with new neighborhood developments (See Appendix for Maps).